linzhi2013/MitoZ/version_2.3/README.md

 - **Please try the latest version first if you find some bugs in the old versions**

 **News**
-- **MitoZ 3.4has come out and fixed a few bugs, it's recommended to update to this version!**
+- **MitoZ 3.4 has come out and fixed a few bugs, it's recommended to update to this version!**
 - Have a look at https://github.com/linzhi2013/MitoZ/issues and https://github.com/linzhi2013/MitoZ/wiki/Known-issues for known bugs or issues.